andrewrk/node-s3-client/README.md

   var s3Params = { // if there is no error
     VersionId: "abcd", // just an example
   };
-  // pass `null` for `s3Params` if you want to skip dowlnoading this object. callback(err, s3Params);
+  // pass `null` for `s3Params` if you want to skip downloading this object. callback(err, s3Params);
 }
 ```